ljdursi/dursi-blog/_posts/2021-06-06-nobody-cares-tech-stack.md

 ---
 title: Nobody Else Cares About Your Tech Stack
+summary: "Focus on your researchers' and funders' problems, not your technical solution"
+image: /assets/nobody_tech_stack/nonprofit_not_researcher.png
+tags: ['funding']
 ---

 ## Focus on your researchers' and funders' problems, not your technical solution